Curl Cheatsheet

 Check the cookies

-in the json response.
+field in the json response below.

 Send the cookie values inline